Glossary of Telescope Terms:

 In the example there is a Meade ETX70 on an AZ fork mounting.
 This is motorised and is used with a direction paddle to move the scope, however, being AZ it cannot easily follow the stars.
 (See Equatorial Wedge).

 Apochromatic OG: A lens that has three elements to give superb colour correction.
 Some are traditional glasses, some are ED glass.
-However, an ED scope is not necessarily apochromatic (Another terminological inexactitude!)
+However, an ED scope is not necessarily apochromatic, usually only having two elements to the OG.
+(Another terminological inexactitude, used by greedy sellers to up the price of their telescope!)

 AZ Mounting: A mounting which operates in the Altitude (up-down) and Azimuthal (Left-Right) directions - Eg: Dobsonian.